Two Rivers to Become a Big Picture School Next Year

 Every student will be paired with one teacher “advisor” throughout his/her four years of high school.

 Two Rivers will serve students in grades 9-12, phasing out its 8th grade instruction next year.

 Interested students, parents and guardians are invited (and encouraged) to attend one of three upcoming informational meetings to learn about the new program and ask any questions.
 All the meetings will take place at Two Rivers School (330 Ballarat Ave.
 N, North Bend, WA 98045) and cover the same content:

 Saturday, May 18, at 10 a.m.-noon

-The application deadline is May 31, 2019.
+The application deadline has been extended to August 23.
 All students except current Two Rivers students must apply.